nushell/nushell.github.io/book/commands/into_df.md

 title: into df
 categories: |
   dataframe
-version: 0.70.0
+version: 0.71.0
 dataframe: |
-  Converts a List, Table or Dictionary into a dataframe
+  Converts a list, table or record into a dataframe
 usage: |
-  Converts a List, Table or Dictionary into a dataframe
+  Converts a list, table or record into a dataframe
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe